microsoft/dynamics365patternspractices/templates/business-processes/import-business-processes-ADO.md

 ---
-title:
-description:
-ms.date: 10/23/2023
-ms.topic: article
-ms.service:
+title: Import the business process catalog into Azure DevOps
+description: Read how you can use Microsoft's business process catalog to build an implementation project in Azure DevOps. ms.date: 10/23/2023 ms.topic: article
 author: rachel-profitt
 ms.author: raprofit
-manager:
 ---

-# Importing the business process catalog into Azure DevOps
+# Import the business process catalog into Azure DevOps

 This articles describes how you can use the business process catalog as a template to import into an Azure DevOps project for managing your Dynamics 365 implementation project.